alex1701c/krunner-veracryptrunner/README.md

 ## VeracryptRunner

-#### This plugin is still in development !

 This Krunner plugin allows you to easily mount/unmount configured Veracrypt volumes.
 Additionally it provides pass integration.

-*This plugin is a rewrite of https://github.com/alex1701c/VeracryptRunner but it uses dbus and is far more optimized*
+*This plugin is a rewrite of https://github.com/alex1701c/VeracryptRunner but it uses dbus, is more optimized and configurable*

 ### Required Dependencies